Mike McKinney

-Michael Dean McKinney (born July 5, 1951) is an American politician and former family physician who has been the chair of the Texas Pharmaceutical Initiative Governing Board since his appointment to the position in January 2024 by governor Greg Abbott.
-He was the 13th chancellor of The Texas A&M University System from November 23, 2006, until his resignation on July 1, 2011.
-He was appointed chancellor by governor Rick Perry.
-Prior to his appointment as chancellor, McKinney was the CEO and senior vice president of the Texas A&M Health Science Center after being appointed in 2003.
-He was Rick Perry's chief of staff from 2001 to 2002.
+Michael Dean McKinney (born July 5, 1951) is an American politician and former family physician serving as the chair of the Texas Pharmaceutical Initiative Governing Board since 2024.
+A member of the Democratic Party, he previously served as the 13th chancellor of The Texas A&M University System from 2006 to 2011.
+He also served as a member of the Texas House of Representatives from 1984 to 1991.

 In 1995, McKinney was appointed by the then-governor George W. Bush to be the commissioner of the Texas Department of Health and Human Services.
 From April 9, 1984, to January 8, 1991, McKinney was a member of the Texas House of Representatives and represented the 15th district.
 From 1989 to 1990 he was speaker pro tempore.
 Prior to being elected to the Texas House of Representatives, he practiced family medicine and was the lone physician in Centerville, Texas, for 16 years.